fedora-infra/fedora-packages/README.md

 Once that is running, simply go to http://localhost:8080/ in your browser on your host to see your running fedora-packages test instance.

+## Create a new release.

+To create a new release, you need to update `setup.py` and `fedora-packages.spec` with the new version number and any dependencies added or removed.

+The `CHANGELOG.rst` needs also to be updated with the commits and pull-requests included in the release.

+Once these 3 files have been updated and commited to the develop branch, you create a new Git tag.

+	$ git tag -a 4.1.0 -m 'Release 4.1.0'
+	$ git push && git push --tag

+Once the tag has been successfully pushed, a new release will be available in github.